raas-dev/configent/README.md

 ### Customization

-Nothing is prompted by `installer.sh`, it's non-interactive and thus suitable for cloud-init: Fork the repo, comment out the tech stacks in `install_apps` you don't need, and change the URL your public fork.
+Nothing is prompted by `installer.sh`, it's non-interactive and thus suitable for cloud-init: Fork this repo, comment out the tech stacks in `install_apps` you don't need, and change the URL to your public fork.

-GUI apps are not installed by `install.sh`, as a server or VM is assumed; re-run `./bootstrap` in the repo (after `install.sh` finishes) to install them.
+GUI apps are not installed by `install.sh` as a server or VM is assumed.
+Re-run `./bootstrap` in the repo (after `install.sh` finishes) to install GUI apps.

-Change GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) and `bin/install_apps_cask` (Homebrew Cask on macOS).
+Add or remove GUI apps to your liking in `bin/install_apps_snap` (Snap on Linux distros) and `bin/install_apps_cask` (Homebrew Cask on macOS).

 ## 🔋's included